skmp/reicast-qadb/issue_template.md

 **Temporary solution:**

-If any, write one here, if not, remove section.
+If any, write one here, if no temporary solution, remove section.

 **Issue occurs:**

-Alpha Commit # (If issue still occurs on newer build, update here), if not, leave blank.
+Alpha Commit # goes here (Only if and when issue still occurs on newer build, update here).
+If not, leave blank for now.

 **Logs Gathered:**